 Contributed by Jolayne of simplyjolayne

-Best Places to See Fall Foliage in the U.S. List
+Final Thoughts on the Best Places to See Fall Foliage in the United States

 Does our list have you ready to pack you bags yet?
 If so, be sure to add a few of these destinations to your autumn travels.
 And if you already have a favorite spot to add to this list of the best places to see fall foliage in the United States, I’d love to hear about it in the comments.
 Happy trails!